 6. Bake them right away; if you don’t do this they will get moist which means the panade will be ruined.

 The secret is that the panade should not be sticking along the meat.
-Make this test: You should be able to push a flat knife through meat and panade; there should be a gap between meat and panade.
+Make this test: You should be able to push a flat knife through meat and panade; there should be a gap between the meat and the panade.

 Wiener Schnitzel is never served with or in gravy.
 This would be like a crime!
 You serve it always with a little bunch of parsley and a slice of lemon.
 That’s all.
 Are you ready to try it out?